Before you contact us with your question, please check to see whether we have answered it in the FAQ list below. Thanks so much!

 Many homeschool enrichment and athletic programs exist locally where your children can learn subjects like PE, music, Spanish, art and computers with other homeschooled students.

-- Do you offer achievement testing to homeschoolers?
+- FAQ 4: Do you offer achievement testing to homeschoolers?

 Yes.
 Two main achievement tests are offered nationally in public and private schools: the Stanford Achievement Test and the Iowa Test of Basic Skills, for grades K through 11.
 After that, the college bound homeschooler can take the Scholastic Aptitude Test (SAT) and/or the American College Test (ACT).

 MPE has been offering the Stanford Achievement Test consistently since 1991 in April each year.
-Homeschooling families register for the test by Nov.
-15 of the previous year, so we can obtain the bulk discount rate.
-Registration costs increase after Nov.
-15.
+Homeschooling families register for the test so we can obtain the bulk discount rate.

 Tests are administered by certified testers, the only people allowed by the organization to administer them.